-- a) Each provider of the GDDS must be able to define its own data policies and these must be supported at the GDDS level.
-Unfortunately, in the environmental domain, the efforts on policy harmonization are still limited, resulting in the need of supporting a highly heterogenous set of data policies, which makes access control complex and difficult to maintain. - b) Data policy enforcement can be implemented as an end-to-end solution or as a simpler access control mechanism.
-While the former has the advantage of enforcing data usage policy conformance even after the data has been transferred, it restricts the usage of data to an environment which supports the adopted end-to-end technological solution.
-A lighter access control mechanism, on the other end, removes such a restriction but leaves the respect of the data usage policy with the user, possibly lowering the trust by data providers.
+- a) Each provider of the GDDS must be able to define its own data usage policies and these must be supported at the GDDS level.
+Unfortunately, in the environmental domain, the efforts on policy harmonization are still limited, resulting in the need of supporting a highly heterogenous set of data usage policies, which makes access control complex and difficult to maintain. - b) Data usage policy enforcement can be implemented as an end-to-end solution or as a simpler access control mechanism.
+While the former has the advantage of enforcing data usage policy conformance even after the data has been transferred, it restricts the usage of data to an environment which supports the adopted endto-end technological solution.
+A lighter access control mechanism, on the other end, removes such a restriction but leaves the respect of the data usage policy with the user, possibly lowering the trust by data providers. - c) The role of Data intermediaries should be carefully addressed from the security perspective.
+In fact, they need to access data from Data Providers "on behalf" of a Data User.